Career Timeline of Lane Kiffin: Major Achievements and Milestones

 How Lane Kiffin built a successful career.
 Explore key moments that defined the journey.

-In 1999, Lane Kiffin worked as a graduate assistant for one year at Colorado State University and secured a job with the Jacksonville Jaguars of the NFL as a quality control assistant.
+In 1999, Lane Kiffin worked as a graduate assistant at Colorado State University, and the Rams played in the Liberty Bowl.

-Prior to the 2002 season, Lane Kiffin became the wide receivers coach at USC.
+Prior to the 2002 season, Lane Kiffin became the wide receivers coach for the University of Southern California (USC).

 2004: Passing Game Coordinator